-\item \textbf{Controlled Synthetic Generation via Frame Splicing:} To generate video pairs with subtle differences for fine-grained comparison, we designed a novel, model-agnostic synthetic pipeline, illustrated in Figure \ref{fig:videogenerate_1}.
-The core process involves stacking boundary frames, utilizing the Veo3 model \citep{wiedemer2025videomodelszeroshotlearners}) to synthesize a composite video, and subsequently splitting it.
+\item \textbf{Controlled Synthetic Generation via Frame Splicing:} To acquire video samples for categories that are difficult to collect naturally, such as dynamic weather transitions, we designed the synthetic pipeline illustrated in Figure \ref{fig:videogenerate_1}.
+The core process involves stacking boundary frames, utilizing the Veo3 model \citep{wiedemer2025videomodelszeroshotlearners} to synthesize a composite video, and subsequently splitting it.
 This synthetic data constitutes only a small fraction of our self-collected dataset.
 The specific prompts and detailed generation workflow are provided in the supplementary material.

-\item \textbf{CV and Rendering-Based Video Augmentation:} As shown in Figure~\ref{fig:videogenerate_2}, we further augment our dataset using a pipeline of computer vision and rendering techniques to achieve fine-grained editing of video content.
-This approach allows for precise modifications, including: (1) altering camera perspectives with ReCamMaster\citep{bai2025recammaster}; (2) modifying artistic styles via stylization tools~\citep{ye2025stylemaster}; (3) adding or removing subjects using SAM-2~\citep{ravi2024sam2} with inpainting; and (4) re-animating subject actions in rendering engines like Unreal Engine.
+\item \textbf{CV and Rendering-Based Video Augmentation:} As illustrated by the examples in Figure~\ref{fig:videogenerate_2}, we utilize a variety of computer vision and rendering techniques to achieve fine-grained editing of video content.
+This approach allows for precise modifications, including: (1) altering camera perspectives via ReCamMaster~\citep{bai2025recammaster}; (2) modifying artistic styles with stylization tools~\citep{ye2025stylemaster}; (3) adding or removing specific subjects using SAM-2~\citep{ravi2024sam2} combined with inpainting; and (4) re-animating subject actions within rendering engines such as Unreal Engine.

 \end{itemize}